 Comment 11 to 24

 The injury may involve-

 (a) ongoing pain, discomfort, limitation of movement, instability or deformity; and

 (b) a risk, in the long-term, of degenerative changes caused by damage to the joint surfaces, muscular wasting or ligamentous or meniscal injury.

-Example of the injury

-a leg fracture extending into the knee joint, causing pain that is constant, permanent and limits movement or impairs agility
+a leg fracture extending into the knee joint, causing pain that is constant, permanent and limits movement or impairs agility a dislocation or torn cartilage or meniscus causing ongoing minor instability, wasting and weakness

-Comment about appropriate level of ISV

-An ISV at or near the middle of the range will be appropriate if there is a ligamentous injury, which required surgery and prolonged rehabilitation, causing whole person impairment of 15% and functional limitation. -- -- --
+An ISV at or near the middle of the range will be appropriate if there is a ligamentous injury, which required surgery and prolonged rehabilitation, causing whole person impairment of 15% and functional limitation.